adolgert/feedlot/doc/timeline.md

 ## Thursday 16 October 2014

+### Memory usage is in graph conversion
 Thanks to sleeplessness following a 4am fire alarm, I know that the large memory usage happens during transformation of the GSPN graph from a list structure to a vector-based structure.
 That should, fortunately, be simple to fix with a by-hand rewrite.
 Let's first go to scalability, though, by looking again at coalesced transitions.

+There were two ways to check.
+One was valgrind, which worked well immediately.
+The other is gperftools' use of tcmalloc, which gave me an error about headers >=2**16.
+Dunno.

+### Scalability surprisingly poor for coalesced

 Individuals | Pens | Per pen | Expanded [s] | Coalesced [s]
 ----------- | ---- | ------- | ------------ | -------------